kids encyclopedia robot

 Early life and education

 McClellan was born in Petersburg, Virginia.
-She grew up as the child of a Virginia State University professor involved in civil rights activism.
-McClellan attended Matoaca High School in Chesterfield County, where she was valedictorian.
-McClellan earned a Bachelor of Arts degree from the University of Richmond and a Juris Doctor from the University of Virginia School of Law.
+Her father, James Fennimore McClellan Jr., was a professor at Virginia State University, where her mother, Lois Dedeaux McClellan, worked as a counselor.
+Both her parents were involved in civil rights activism.
+She attended Matoaca High School in Chesterfield County, where she was valedictorian.
+She earned a Bachelor of Arts in English and political science from the University of Richmond in 1994, and a Juris Doctor from the University of Virginia School of Law in 1997.

 Early career